 After midnight on the evening before your procedure you should not eat or drink anything.
 Your doctor will tell you which medications you may take in the morning.

-Once the catheter is in place we will inject a contrast dye into the artery, which enables us to see the blood supply to the fibroids.
-After this procedure, called an arteriogram, we will slowly inject an embolic (blocking) agent (synthetic particles the size of grains of sand) into the artery through the catheter.
+Once the catheter is in place we inject contrast into the artery, which enables us to see the blood supply to the fibroids.
+After this procedure, called an arteriogram, we slowly inject an embolic (blocking) agent (synthetic particles the size of grains of sand) into the artery through the catheter.
 The embolic agent flows with the blood toward the fibroids and becomes wedged in the vessels supplying the fibroids with blood.
 We will continue the procedure for several minutes until the blood flow is completely blocked.
 Blood flow will continue to other parts of the uterus.

 Are there any risks?

-Post-embolization syndrome consisting of pain and a low grade fever
+- Post-embolization syndrome consisting of pain and a low grade fever

-Endometritis: infection of the lining of the uterus.
+- Endometritis: infection of the lining of the uterus.
 This rarely occurs and can be successfully treated with antibiotics in most cases.

-Please discuss all risks and benefits with an interventional radiologist during your consultation
+Please discuss all risks and benefits with an interventional radiologist during your consultation.

-After the test
+After the procedure